 What is Mediation?

 Mediation is a technique for resolving disputes with the assistance of a neutral person, known as a mediator.
-The mediator does not take sides but rather helps both sides of the issue reach an agreement.
+The mediator does not take sides but rather helps both (all) sides of the dispute reach an agreement.
 Through guided attempts at problem-solving, they help each party articulate their concerns, listen to the other’s perspective, and find a mutually acceptable resolution.
 Mediation is conducted in private; therefore, it is confidential.
 Everything discussed in mediation remains confidential and private.
+It is also important to note that any mediation is without prejudice.

 Mediation services in the UK help resolve a wide range of disputes.
 These include conflicts concerning money, employment, family, or even disputes with neighbours.
-The primary objective of mediators is to achieve a consensus that all parties will find acceptable without incurring the stress and expense of a court battle.
+The primary objective of mediators is to help the parties achieve a consensus that they all will find acceptable without incurring the stress and expense of a court battle.

 Why Choose Mediation?